 - Check if someone clicks the refresh button and if the image is uploading.

-- Check whether the user is getting the warning message on clicking the upload button post-upload.
+- Check whether the user gets the warning message on clicking the upload button post-upload.

 - Check if the multiple-image upload functionality is implemented or not.